stevedonovan/llua/readme.md

     } else {
         // ok!
     }

 ```

+Since this little "r" can be hard to see in code, it's given a name L_VAL.
 As a special case, `llua_callf` can call methods.
 The pseudo-type 'm' means
 "call the named method of the given object":